n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 system.

 All pages are built up of an array of slots (`SmallSlots`).
-The minimum common word length of all pages is defined by `minimumPageWordCount` with is computed automatically at compile-time.
+The minimum common word length of all pages is defined by `minimumSmallPageWordCount` with is computed automatically at compile-time from the minimum size of all instances of `SmallPage`.

 A single hash-table maps all base pointer(s) of pages inside all page tables Block instance pointer instead of a binary search to speed up page-search